-The Lazy Person’s Guide to Making and Saving Money for Doing Almost Nothing
+The Lazy Person’s Guide to Making Money for Doing Almost Nothing

 Here’s a thing about me: I’m lazy.

 That’s why I wrote this post for all you lazy people out there.
 I see you.
 I understand you.

 So here are some lazy ways you could make some extra money this week: